 My third remote observation of the solar eclipse was aimed at the fleeting lunar shadow when the Sun is already below the horizon.
 Previously I hadn’t had occasion to see a similar effect, as I watched the partial phases only.
 This observation was spectacular, because of the circumstances.
 I know only a few publications presenting some results of this kind of phenomenon.
 Because of this very little information, I decided to take a look at this celestial event.
-On top of that my observation appears to be first of the World like this, because as far as I know, observing the phenomena related to solar eclipses via webcams is a pioneering engagement.
+On top of that my observation appears to be the first of the World like this, because as far as I know, observing the phenomena related to solar eclipses via webcams is a pioneering engagement.

 2. LITERATURE REVIEW

 As I said at the beginning, there are not many references describing this phenomenon.
 However, surprisingly these ones which exist apply to the places located very far from the eclipse phenomena itself.
 The most common expression, which came into the literature describes the “double dawn” or “double dusk” optical phenomenon (sometimes also “double sunrise” or “double sunset”).
 The oldest reports of the “double dawn” came from China, where for the first time this event was observed.
-The first person, who officially reported the observation of “double dawn” was King Yi from the Western Zhou dynasty, ruling former Zheng region (today’s Hua District in Shaanxi Province), who observed it accidentally on April 21st, 899 BC (Cyiuan et al., 1999).
+The first person, who officially reported the observation of “double dawn” was King Yi from the Western Zhou dynasty, ruling the former Zheng region (today’s Hua District in Shaanxi Province), who observed it accidentally on April 21st, 899 BC (Cyiuan et al., 1999).
 That day, the greatest annular phase of the eclipse with magnitude 0.95-0.97 occurred around the civil dawn moment (Ansari ) (Pic.
 1).
 Because this observation is first reported in history, it’s often referred to the study of Earth’s past rotation (Zhang, Yanben, 2000).
 Nowadays, the full Earth rotation (the day period) lasts 86400 seconds in approximation.
-However, more than 2500 years ago, the Earth was rotating slightly quicker, doing its full circle within the 40ms shorter time (Stephenson, 2003).
-This is why all the solar eclipses measurements reaching ancient history are so important.
+However, more than 2500 years ago, the Earth was rotating slightly quicker, doing its full circle within a 40ms shorter time (Stephenson, 2003).
+This is why all the solar eclipse measurements reaching ancient history are so important.

 Unfortunately, this eclipse can be implausible, because it in question was only annular (Burkhardt, 1992).

-From the former Zhang, the region is known another similar “double sunrise” observation on April 4 368 AD, when the annular solar eclipse occurred at the solar elevation around 4 degrees below the horizon (Pic.
+From the former Zhang, the region is known for another similar “double sunrise” observation on April 4 368 AD, when the annular solar eclipse occurred at the solar elevation around 4 degrees below the horizon (Pic.
 1).

-The “double dawn” is the same phenomenon as “double dusk”, which occur in reverse sequence and is symmetrical.
+The “double dawn” is the same phenomenon as “double dusk”, which occurs in reverse sequence and is symmetrical.
 (Wang, Aki, 1995).
 Along with the terms “double dawn” and “double dusk” the terms “double sunrise” and “double sunset” are used.
 The “double sunrise” is an optical illusion produced by the central eclipse occurring just before sunrise.
 Likewise, such an eclipse right after sunset would be perceived as a “double sunset” (Andersen, 1997).

 3. METHOD AND LOCATION OF THE OBSERVATION

 I was watching the 2019 total solar eclipse below the horizon via webcams located alongside the Atlantic coast in eastern Argentina and also at the mouth of the La Plata river in Montevideo.
-None of them were within the geometrical area of the solar eclipse and most of them were headed east in order to catch the lunar shadow receding towards the twilight wedge rising just after sunset.
+None of them was within the geometrical area of the solar eclipse and most of them were headed east in order to catch the lunar shadow receding towards the twilight wedge rising just after sunset.
 The webcams in Santa Teresita were located roughly at the extension of the totality path, whereas the webcams operated in Pinamar were recording this celestial event from about 25km distance to the southern limit of the umbra.
 The webcam in Montevideo was tailored for the distant type of observation, however, the poor weather conditions above Uruguay’s capital put the results from this camera in such disuse, as only faint darkening of clouds was noticed.

 The most important element is the schedule of the observation.
 I attended to this observation twice, exactly 24 hours before the totality occurred.
-The first attempt was a day before in order to record the sunset & twilight circumstances and compare them with the eclipse conditions occurred the next day.
-At the finish, some of the snaps were processed in the Darktable in order to emphasize the optical phenomena as occurred that day at this part of Atlantic coast.
+The first attempt was a day before in order to record the sunset & twilight circumstances and compare them with the eclipse conditions that occurred the next day.
+At the finish, some of the snaps were processed in the Darktable in order to emphasize the optical phenomena as occurred that day on this part of the Atlantic coast.

 4. SOLAR ECLIPSE BELOW THE HORIZON – SIMPLIFIED PATTERN